efea-umich/cse-593/main-project/project.typ

 == Personas
 // Does the Initial Design and Low Fidelity Prototypes section contain a quality description of a final primary persona?
 Note that having secondary and anti-personas will aid you in the design, but we will not grade them.
-The personas each of us designed ended up being fairly similar.
-Personas overall were young, proficient with technology,
+The personas each member designed ended up being fairly similar.
+Overall, personas were young, proficient with technology, and have owned smartwatches for at least a few years.
+They reflected many of the common interpretations from our combined contextual interviews.

-    _Emily Carter_
+Below we describe our final persona, Emily Carter, who will be the model user for our final design.

+- *_Emily Carter_*
   - Gender: Female
   - Age: 22
   - Occupation: Registered Nurse
   - Tech Proficiency: Intermediate
   - Device: Apple Watch Gen 7
   - Years with smartwatch: 4

 Emily is a nurse at a prominent hospital in New York City.
 She works 12-13 hour shifts during the day and typically has 4 to 6 patients under at all times.
 The hospital is a fast paced environment where she does not know when her next break is.
 She often has to run around the hospital to manage multiple patients and support doctors.

 She primarily uses her smartwatch for viewing patient alerts, shift schedules, and responding to quick messages.
-In noisy hospital settings, voice input is not ideal, so she prefers typing, tapping pre-set responses or using swipe gestures for efficiency.
+In noisy hospital settings, voice input is not ideal, so she prefers typing, tapping pre-set responses, or using swipe gestures for efficiency.
+She often has trouble typing on her watch due to her long nails, which often are an annoyance when trying to tap small keys on her watch.
 The smartwatch's ability to provide discreet, instant access to information helps her stay focused while minimizing distractions.

 Emily typically carries her phone with her at all times since the hospital needs constant communication with her.
 However, due to her demanding schedule, she finds it more convenient to look at notifications through her smartwatch, especially when she is running between destinations or in the middle of patient care.

 == Sketches
 // Does the Initial Design and Low Fidelity Prototypes section contain brief description of the results from a design critique for each individual design?